+We had, if I remember correctly, we had an interim dean.
+We had a provost at the Health Sciences Center, I think he was interim provost, Don Halverstadt, at that time, and he was very, very supportive of us making it still happen.
 I called and talked to the one person that I knew the best in Tulsa, W. K. Warren, Sr. I explained the deal to him, and he listened very carefully to what had happened.
 I went through everything: told him what we had done, where we were at, and that we had lost our financing, and I asked him what his recommendation was.
-And he said, "I think my recommendation is that it's lunchtime, you need to go lunch.
+And he said, "I think my recommendation is that it's lunchtime, you need to go buy lunch, have lunch.
 Come back, call me at 1:30, and give me a few minutes, give me some time to think about this."
 And I said, "Okay."
 So, I left and I couldn't eat lunch.
 I came back.
 1:30 the phone rings, it was Mr. Warren.
 And he said, "There's going to be a man come to your office, and he'll bring you a check for five and a half million dollars, and I want you to buy the campus tomorrow."
 And I said, "Mr. Warren, I don't even know what to say to you, but we can't do the deal because there's no agreement between the University and you.
 And you don't have a contract or anything in writing."
 And he said, "Did I ask for anything in writing?"
 He said, "Go buy the property."
-So, literally within five minutes, a gentleman walked in, and he said, "Here's your check.
+So, literally within five minutes a gentleman walked in, and he said, "Here's a check.
 Do what Mr. Warren said."
-Mr. Warren told me that once I received the check, I was [to] put it in the safe, go home, don't talk to anybody, come in the next morning, pick up the check, go to the closing without talking to anybody.
+Mr. Warren told me that once I received the check, I was [to] put it in the safe, go home, not talk to anybody, come in the next morning, pick up the check, go to the closing, without talking to anybody.
 So, I did that.
-I got the check and put it in the safe.
+I literally got the check and put it in the safe, went hoe for the rest of the day.
 The next morning I came in, picked up the check, went to the closing.
 So, we got to the closing, everything was going well and I handed them a check.
 And the attorney for the people selling the property said, "W. K. Warren signed this check.
 I thought we were dealing with the University of Oklahoma."
 And I said, "You are dealing with the University of Oklahoma.
 Mr. Warren is well, just handling the actual purchase of it right now."
 So, Mr. Warren actually bought the campus for five and a half million dollars for the University of Oklahoma that day.
-And that's again the reason that we're here today is because he did that without a signed agreement or contract.
-The University did pay him back for his very wonderful consideration of five and a half million dollars.
+And that's again the reason that we're here today is because he did that without no signed agreement, no contract, no commitment other than that fact that we did, the University did pay him back for his very wonderful consideration of five and a half million dollars.